dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 #### Renew by date

-This is the date one year after you purchased your domain.
+This is the date your domain expires.
+It includes your domain’s [redemption period](/articles/what-happens-when-domain-expires/#redemption-period).
 You'll own the domain until this date, even if you're not using it.

-To prevent the domain from going into the expiration process, we recommend [turning on Auto Renewal](/articles/domain-auto-renewal/).
+To prevent the domain from going into the expiration process, we recommend [turning on auto-renewal](/articles/domain-auto-renewal/).
 This prevents the stress of forgetting to renew your domain.
 We begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.

-If you forgot to turn on the Auto Renewal, didn't renew it yourself, and want to keep the domain, there's a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
-If you wait too long, and it's in the Redemption Period, you'll be required to pay a penalty fee, typically $100, in addition to the standard renewal costs.
+If you forgot to turn on auto-renew, didn't manually renew it yourself, and want to keep the domain, there's a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
+If you wait too long, and it's in the redemption period, you'll be required to pay a penalty fee in addition to the standard renewal costs.

-Below the renew by date, you'll see the option to turn on Auto Renew with the standard registration costs.
+Below the renew by date, you'll see the option to turn on auto-renew with the standard registration costs.

 #### Transferring a domain to another provider

 If you want to move a domain to another provider, unlock the domain, and request an authorization code.
 This is done with one click [following these steps](/articles/transferring-domain-away/).

 <note>
 You won't be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
 This is due to the 60-day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).
+While the domain is locked, it will be grayed-out, and you’ll see the unlock date next to it.
 </note>

 ### Contact

-This is the information you provided when you moved the domain, and the WHOIS [ownership contact information](/articles/changing-domain-contact/).
+This is the information you provided when you moved the domain and the WHOIS [ownership contact information](/articles/changing-domain-contact/).
 You shouldn't need to make any changes to this unless there's an error, or your information changes.

 You'll see the option to [enable WHOIS Privacy](/articles/whois-privacy/).
 This is at your discretion.
 Per GDPR, common TLDs like `.COM` automatically redact the information in WHOIS.
 You can learn more in [this article](/articles/domain-privacy-after-gdpr/).

 ### Activity

+Click your domain name, then <label> Overview </label> to locate the activity log.
+If you want to review past changes, select <label> View </label> in the Activity card.
 Any [changes you make](/articles/activity-tracking/#activity-tracking-at-the-domain-level) to your DNS will show here for reference.
-If you make a lot of changes, or want to review past changes, select View.

 ### DNS